- Strep throat spreads easily when someone with it breathes, coughs, or sneezes near you.

 If you have any of these symptoms or you’ve been close to someone with strep throat, it’s important to see your health care provider so he/she can test to see if you have strep.

 How can my primary care provider (PCP) tell if I have strep throat?

-First, your HCP will look for signs and symptoms of strep throat, sore throat, swollen glands, and no runny nose or cold symptoms.
-He/she will likely ask you to open your mouth as wide as you can (and say “ahh”), then use a tongue depressor (an instrument that looks like a popsicle stick and is used to push your tongue down) to get a good look at your throat and your tonsils.
-Your HCP will feel your neck to check for swollen lymph nodes and may take your temperature to see if you have a fever.
+First, your PCP will look for signs and symptoms of strep throat, sore throat, swollen glands, and no runny nose, hoarseness, or cold symptoms.
+He/she will likely ask you to open your mouth as wide as you can (and say “ahh”), then may use a tongue depressor (an instrument that looks like a popsicle stick and is used to push your tongue down) to get a good look at your throat and your tonsils.
+Your PCP will feel your neck to check for tender swollen lymph nodes and may take your temperature to see if you have a fever.

-Throat culture – Your HCP will also gently rub a sterile cotton swab over the back of your throat and tonsils.
+Throat culture – Your PCP will also gently rub a sterile cotton swab over the back of your throat and tonsils.
 This doesn’t take long and isn’t painful, but it may cause you to gag for a second.
 The purpose of the swab is to get a sample that will be tested for strep bacteria.

 After swabbing your throat, your PCP will do a rapid strep test.
 This test can detect strep bacteria within minutes.
 If the test is positive, your PCP will prescribe treatment right away.
 If the test is negative, a sample will be sent to a lab for more testing, because rapid strep tests may miss some strep infections.

 What is the treatment for strep throat?

-If you’ve tested positive for strep throat, your HCP will give you a prescription for antibiotics (usually penicillin, unless you’re allergic).
+If you’ve tested positive for strep throat, your PCP will give you a prescription for antibiotics (usually penicillin or amoxicillin, unless you’re allergic).
 The medicine will help lessen your symptoms and lower the chance of any complications.
-You can return to school and work after you have been on the medicine for 24 hours.
+You can return to school and work after you have no fever and have been on the medicine for 24 hours.